Schedule Commands

 • status

-These commands operate on the profile or group selected by --name, or on all profiles when --all is passed.
+These commands apply to the profile or group specified by --name, or to all profiles when --all is used.

 Warning

-Before version 0.29.0, the --name flag on a group selected all profiles in the group for scheduling, similar to running the schedule command on each profile individually.
+In versions prior to 0.29.0, the --name flag for a group scheduled all profiles in the group individually, as if the schedule command was run on each profile.

 Examples: